fllt/rotate-tabletpc/README.md

 cp rotate-tabletpc.sh ~/bin/
 ```

-### Execute
+### Run

 ```
 rotate-tabletpc.sh
 ```

-With each execution, switching display rotation between normal and left.
+Whenever you run,  display rotation is switched between normal and left.

 I recomend to set the comannd to keybourd shortcuts or Launcher.

 ### Uninstall

 ```
 rm ~/bin/rotate-tabletpc
 ```